qwertie/loyc.net/_posts/2019-12-15-unum-posits.md

 The idea was to get an accurate picture of the result of any given numeric calculation.
 It involved a variable-size number format that would sometimes be enlarged during calculations to an extent necessary to accurately describe a range (or set of ranges) of values in which the correct answer to a computation on real numbers might lie.

 The details are complicated, but the result is awesome: the unum can tell you how much "rounding error" has happened, and it can give you a (usually) tightly-bounded range of values in which the mathematically perfect answer _must_ lie.
 And if you need more accuracy, you can always get more in exchange for slower computations.
-In science, and sometimes engineering, you want to make sure you don't get bad answers because of rounding errors _you can't quantify_, so unums can sometimes offer big benefits, or at least let you sleep a little better knowing you've got an accurate answer to your calculation.
+In science, and sometimes engineering, you want to make sure you don't get bad answers because of rounding errors _you can't quantify_, so unums can sometimes offer big benefits, or at least let you sleep a little better knowing your calculation doesn't suffer from a huge rounding error.
 However, the original unum was a variable-size format with multiple variable-size parts, and it would be challenging to work with those numbers efficiently, whether it be in software or in hardware.

 But the author, John Gustafson, didn't stop there - he went on to develop another version of the idea called "type-II unums", which was elegant but required potentially huge lookup tables to implement in practice, and then "type-III unums" which I'll teach you about today.